Chirooon/Password/README.md

 Download it open explorer, head to download folder and dobble klick on the Wlan.bat file

 # Usage(HaCkEr=cmd)
-Download it, press windows key and type cmd.
-Ofc you have to type `Color 2` for the hacker vibes.
-Type now `cd Downloads` after that `Wlan.bat`
+Download it, navigate to the downloads tab and type at the top `cmd` and the in cmd of curse you want the hacker vibe so type `color 2` in after that type `Wlan.bat` and it should work

 # Finish
 If no contact me on discord [![Discord](https://img.shields.io/badge/Add_me_on-Discord-blue.svg)](https://discord.com/users/chiron6750)